haqamru/haqamru/README.md

 - 👋 Hi, I’m @haqamru, I have experience coding in C++, object-oriented programming, and a beginner at JAVA and database.
 - 👀 I’m interested in big data, machine learning and explored a little bit on artificial neural network.
 - 🌱 I’m currently learning Python and using it in machine learning.
-- 💞️ I’m looking to collaborate on any project relating to the stock market, or any.
+- 💞️ I’m looking to collaborate on any project relating to the stock market, or any project involving machine learning as its main mechanics.

 <!---